hazardsg/atd-b2b-tshoot/README.md

 make deploy-scenario
 ```

-To deploy the troubleshooting lab using CloudVision, run the following command: (In CVP the the changes can be rolled back via change control)
+To deploy the troubleshooting lab using CloudVision, run the following command: (In CVP the changes can be rolled back via change control)

 ``` bash
 make deploy-scenario-cvp